alpaka-group/alpaka3/docs/source/tutorial/device.rst

     :end-before: END-TUTORIAL-devProperties
     :dedent:

-Only taking the device with ``makeDevice()`` and the device index if there is a device available, else you will get an exception at runtime.
+Calling ``makeDevice()`` using the device index to obtain the device only succeeds if the device is available, else you will get a runtime exception.

   .. literalinclude:: ../../snippets/example/05_device.cpp
     :language: cpp